VectorInstitute/PromptEngineering/README.md

 The reference implementations here are of two kinds.
 The first is a collection of examples of using HuggingFace for basic ML tasks.
 The second is a discussion of some important metrics associated with NLP, specifically generative NLP.

-## LLaMa Language Model
+## LLaMA Language Model

-In the folder `src/reference_implementations/llama_llm/`, we have scripts that facilitate using one of the new large language models known as [LLaMa](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/).
+In the folder `src/reference_implementations/llama_llm/`, we have scripts that facilitate using one of the new large language models known as [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/).
 The language model has been trained for much longer than the traditional LLMs and, while much smaller than OPT-175, can demonstrate equivalent or better performance.

 ## T5x and Google Prompt Tuning (Currently Broken)